 Try incorporating some or all of these five tips into your life daily for a week or two and then take a moment to evaluate how you are feeling compared to when you began.

-Positivity is not just a concept, it is something we earnestly practice at Murphy’s Corporate Lodging.
+Positivity is not just a concept, it is something we earnestly practice at Murphy’s Corporate Housing Associates.
 We look forward to seeing how embracing positivity impacts you.